Ron del Barrilito: Origins

 Hacienda Santa Ana's origins date back to Fernando Fernández.
-A native of Santander, Spain, Fernández came to Puerto Rico in 1787.
-He was bestowed large tracts of farmland located along Puerto Rico's northern coast, mostly used for growing sugarcane, one of the island's largest crops in that era.
+A native of Cantabria, Spain, Fernández came to Puerto Rico in 1787.
+He was a privateer for the Spanish Crown.
+After retiring he was bestowed large tracts of farmland, approximately 2,500 acres, located along Puerto Rico's northern coast.
+This land was mostly used for growing sugarcane, one of the island's largest crops in that era.
+At this time the Hacienda Santa Ana only produced sugar, not rum.
+However, as was common during the era Haciendas made their own personal rum with the molasses by-product of the sugar production.

 Fernando Fernández had two sons: José Ramón and Manuel.
 José Ramón, the oldest, inherited Hacienda La Esperanza in the town of Manatí, Puerto Rico.
 Manuel, the youngest, was left in charge of Hacienda Santa Ana in Bayamón.

 Beginning of rum production

 Rum production at Hacienda Santa Ana's started during the family's third generation in Puerto Rico.
-During the mid 1860s, Pedro Fernández, one of Manuel's sons, went away to study engineering in France, where he developed an interest in the production of brandies and cognacs.
+During the mid-1860s, Pedro Fernández, one of Manuel's sons, went away to study engineering in France, where he developed an interest in the production of brandies and cognacs.

 Upon his return to Puerto Rico in 1871, taking a cue from the European custom of families producing their own liquors for their personal use and to entertain visitors, Pedro started producing rum.

 Although the rum was initially produced for private consumption, word started spreading amongst the Hacienda's frequent visitors that the rum produced by Pedro Fernández at Santa Ana was truly exceptional.
 The story goes that the rum was kept in a barrel at the Hacienda and that, whenever Pedro Fernández asked his visitors if they would care for a drink, more often than not, they asked for some “rum from the small barrel” or, more endearingly in Spanish “ron del barrilito”, so in 1880, when Pedro Fernández decided to start selling rum, he used this phrase as the brand name.
 The name Ron del Barrilito, as well as the rum it describes and the label that distinguishes it, have remained unchanged since 1880.